Firefighters around the state still have their hands full as wildfires old and new continue to threaten structures.

 Location: 5 miles north of Meeker

-The Sulphur Fire started Sunday, July 22, during the afternoon a few miles north of Meeker.
+The Sulphur Fire started Sunday afternoon a few miles north of Meeker.
 Winds from passing thunderstorms helped to spread the fire Sunday night, according to the BLM.
 As of 7:30 a.m.
 Tuesday, this fire, which was caused by lightning, was burning on steep, rugged and inaccessible terrain.
 Homes on the northwest side of Meeker were on pre-evacuation notice.
 Two homes that were closer to the fire were evacuated, according to the BLM.
-About 130 fire personnel were working to keep structures safe and reduce the growth of this fire, as of Thursday afternoon.
+Seventy-four fire personnel are working to keep structures safe and reduce the growth of this fire.
 Power lines are inhibiting air resources and the continued dry weather, hot temperature and gusty, erratic winds are causing difficulties for firefighters.
-Motorists should be prepared for heavy traffic along the roads between County Road 11 and Barone Middle School.
-On Monday, July 30, the fire was 95 percent contained.

 Stewart Gulch Fire